AmbientServices/AmbientServices/README.md

 /// </summary>
 class GlobalQueue
 {
-    private static Mutex Mutex = new Mutex(false);
+    private static readonly Mutex Mutex = new(false);
-    private static Queue<object> Queue = new Queue<object>();
+    private static readonly Queue<object> Queue = new();
-    private static readonly AmbientBottleneck GlobalQueueBottleneck = new AmbientBottleneck("GlobalQueue-Access", AmbientBottleneckUtilizationAlgorithm.Linear, true, "A bottleneck which only allows one accessor at a time.");
+    private static readonly AmbientBottleneck GlobalQueueBottleneck = new("GlobalQueue-Access", AmbientBottleneckUtilizationAlgorithm.Linear, true, "A bottleneck which only allows one accessor at a time.");

     /// <summary>
     /// Adds a new item to the queue.